RakhithJK/OfficeDev-teams-toolkit-wiki/Develop-single-sign-on-experience-in-Teams.md

 > SSO for `Chat Command` bot only supports personal chat.
 This bot may not work if you add it to a team or a group chat.

 1. Move files under `auth/sso` folder to `src`.
 ProfileSsoCommandHandler class is a sso command handler to get user info with SSO token.
 You can follow this method and create your own sso command handler.
 2. Move `auth/public` folder to `src/public`.
 This folder contains HTML pages that the bot application hosts.
-When single sign-on flows are initiated with Azure Active Directory, Azure Active Directory will redirect the user to these pages.
+When single sign-on flows are initiated with Microsoft Entra, Microsoft Entra will redirect the user to these pages.
 3. Execute the following commands under `./` folder: `npm install isomorphic-fetch --save`
 4. (For ts only) Execute the following commands under `./` folder: `npm install copyfiles --save-dev` and replace following line in package.json:
     ```json